Karthikeya-S/Car-Wash-Application/README.md

 flask --app flaskr --debug run

 This will run this application in your IP and in the address bar give <IP Address>/auth/register for Homepage.
+Still need more code changes and code implementation to extend it's features.